-Many agendas are broken in landscapes: highly industrialized farming, outdoor enthusiasts, urbanization/depopulation and nature conservation interests.
-If they all get a chunk without somebody keeping an eye on the overall effect, there is a definite risk that we will lose the cohesion and distinctive character of our landscapes.
+Many agendas must be addressed in the countryside: industrialized farming, recreational interests, urbanization, depopulation and nature conservation.
+If they are addressed separately without keeping an eye on the big picture, we definitely risk losing the interconnectedness and distinctive character of our landscapes.